-To address climate risk, the partnership published its Climate Change Policy in January 2020.
-This policy is already delivering real-world impacts, using its influence to challenge the asset management industry with a five-point plan "to build a financial system which is fit for a carbon-zero future".

-To best identify and respond to market- wide and systemic risks, Brunel engages with wide range of stakeholders, including government authorities, trade bodies, unions, investors, and NGOs.
+Organisation/Initiative Remit RemitTo address climate risk, the partnership published its Climate Change Policy in January 2020.
+This policy is already delivering real-world impacts, using its influence to challenge the asset management industry with a five-point plan "to build a financial system which is fit for a carbon-zero future".To best identify and respond to market- wide and systemic risks, Brunel engages with wide range of stakeholders, including government authorities, trade bodies, unions, Pension Partnership investors, and NGOs.
 Consultation responses are published on the Brunel website here: Policy advocacy.
 Brunel is involved in a number of industry initiatives including: IIGCC, Principles for Responsible Investment (PRI), CA100+, Transition Pathway Initiative (TPI), International Corporate Governance Network (ICGN), the UK Sustainable Investment and Finance Association (UKSIF).

-The Institutional Investors Group on Climate Change IIGCC's Policy Programme works with policymakers and other stakeholders to help inform and strengthen policy decisions made in support of a low carbon, climate resilient world.
-Recent examples of policy advocacy work the Fund has been involved in include pledging support for an open letter to EU leaders from investors on a sustainable recovery from COVID-19, becoming a signatory of the 2021 Global Investor Statement to Governments on the Climate Crisis calling for a step up in Nationally Defined Contributions and backing an IIGCC letter calling on the UK Government to mandate large companies to disclose their net zero transition plans - and calling for further guidance in helping companies reach this goal.

-LAPFF is a collaborative body that exists to serve the investment interests of local authority pension funds.
+IIGCC's Policy Programme works with policymakers and other stakeholders to

+IIGCC Institutional Investors Group on Climate Change help inform and strengthen policy decisions made in support of a low carbon, climate resilient world.
+Recent examples of policy advocacy work the Fund has been involved in include pledging support for an Open letter to EU leaders from investors on a sustainable recovery from COVID-19, becoming a signatory of the 2021 Global Investor Statement to Governments on the Climate Crisis calling for a step up in Nationally Defined Contributions and backing an IIGCC letter calling on the UK Government to mandate large companies to disclose their net zero transition plans - and calling for further guidance in helping companies reach this goal.
+Local Authority Pension Fund Forum LAPFF is a collaborative body that exists to serve the investment interests of local authority pension funds.
 In particular, LAPFF seeks to maximise the influence the LGPS funds have as shareholders through co-ordinating shareholder activism amongst the pension funds.
 This year LAPFF have been instrumental in lobbying the mining sector for improved disclosures around tailings dams.
 Officers and Committee members attended four LAPFF business meetings during the year.
-Following the conclusion of the reporting period one of the Fund's Committee members was appointed to the LAPFF Executive Committee.
+Following the conclusion of the reporting period one of the Fund's Climate Action 100+ Biblal Investors Driving Business Transition Committee members was appointed to the LAPFF Executive Committee.
 Climate Action 100+ is an initiative led by investors to engage systemically important greenhouse gas emitters and other companies across the global economy that have significant opportunities to drive the clean energy transition and achieve the goals of the Paris Agreement.